CAHLR/OATutor/README.md

 ```

 AB testing:
-OATutor was designed with the research case in mind and thus supports AB testing for many features.
+OpenITS was designed with the research case in mind and thus supports AB testing for many features.
 The benefit of the
 open source nature of the platform allows researchers to insert AB testing logic into any part of the platform they
 would like.
 To show that this is possible, we have included several examples of how one could use AB testing.
 One
 example is to include different heuristics for problem selection.
 One heuristic is to choose problems with a knowledge